swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/introduction.md

 # Overview

 As of now there are 7 Swiss Profiles with the following specifications contained in them.
+These profiles replace the previously published [Interoperability Profile](../archive/interoperability-profile) for the swiyu Public Beta Trust Infrastructure.

 | Swiss Profile              | Specifications          |
 |----------------------------|-------------------------|